-For this phone, each row and column will be set as inputs; there is no need to strobe the columns.
+For this phone, the keys are mapped as specified in the Synergy keypad matrix, and each row and column will be set as inputs; there is no need to strobe the columns.
 When a key is pressed, an interrupt will be generated and software will detect which pair of row(s) and/or column are low, then read the four bytes for each pair.